UAE Expands Visa-on-Arrival Scheme for 6 Countries

 Read also

-Idea behind visa on arrival scheme
+Idea behind UAE visa on arrival scheme

-The Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP), an agency that handles immigration matters in the UAE, confirmed that the changes will also improve the UAE visa system.
+The Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP), an agency that handles immigration matters in the UAE, confirmed that the changes will also improve the visa system.

 It added that the changes align with global best practices in travel, tourism, and mobility, while also strengthening cooperation with partner countries.

-Visa options under the new initiative:
+Visa options under new UAE initiative:

-- 14-day visa: Issuance fee of Dh100.
-Can be extended once while in the UAE.
+- 14-day visa: Issuance fee of Dh100 - can be extended once while in the UAE

-- 60-day visa: Issuance fee of Dh250.
-Valid for a single stay and not extendable.
+- 60-day visa: Issuance fee of Dh250 - valid for a single stay and not extendable

-- Travellers must leave the UAE upon visa expiry.
-Overstaying will attract a fine of Dh50 per day.
+- Travellers must leave the UAE upon visa expiry - overstaying will attract a fine of Dh50 per day.

 Source: Getty Images